 Q: My whole life, I’ve noticed that my discharge changes in a bunch of different ways depending on the week — stuff like smell, color, and consistency.
 What I’m wondering is, what do the different looks and types of vaginal discharge mean?
 Can I tell what’s up with my body by checking it out?
 How do I know if my discharge is normal?

-A: Your vagina may be your second set of lips, but that doesn’t mean you can always understand what she’s trying to say to you.
+A: Your vulva may be your second set of lips, but that doesn’t mean you can always understand what it’s trying to say to you.
 Vaginal discharge is one of the main ways your body attempts to convey critical health information to you — such as vaginal pH imbalance, infection, or excitement and pleasure.

 Healthy vaginal discharge can range from clear to milky white, and its normal consistency is pretty thin and can be stringy and have whiter flecks.
 Your amount of vaginal discharge can change based on things like stress, ovulation, pregnancy, and being turned on.
 Here are the main culprits of changes to your vaginal discharge — what’s causing it, what the warning signs of unhealthy discharge look like, and what to do to fix it.